PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

 image: '/images/01_CopilotUsingWebsites/00.png'
 tags: [Copilot Studio]
 ---
-# Building a Farming Copilot Assistant using Generative Answers and Generative Topic Orchestration

 In this guide, we will walk through the steps to create a Farming Assistant chatbot using Microsoft Copilot Studio.
-This Copilot assistant will help farmers by providing information across three scenarios where specific information resides on three different websites:
+This Copilot assistant will **help farmers by providing information across three scenarios where specific information resides on three different websites:**
-- Providing specific information on farming queries by searching the public website of the United States Department of Agriculture (USDA) and providing contextual answers to farmer queries.
+- Providing specific information on **farming queries** by searching the public website of the United States Department of Agriculture (USDA) and providing contextual answers to farmer queries.
-- Based on the query answer on appropriate farming conditions, the farmer can further ask for current climate conditions from Weather.com to get a detailed weather report.
+- Based on the query answer on appropriate farming conditions, the farmer can further ask for current **climate conditions** from Weather.com to get a detailed weather report.
-- In addition to this, we provide additional details about loan facilities by querying the farmers.gov site.
+- In addition to this, we provide additional details about **loan facilities** by querying the farmers.gov site.

 We will leverage Generative Answers and Generative Topic Routing (previously known as Dynamic Chaining) to ensure a seamless and efficient user experience.